SaiJeevanPuchakayala/SaiJeevanPuchakayala/README.md

  ![Profile views](https://gpvc.arturio.dev/SaiJeevanPuchakayala?v=3)

-- #### I'm a third year student pursuing Bachelors's in Electrical and Computer Engineering 🎓 from Amrita University 🏛.
+- #### I'm a 4th year student pursuing Bachelors's in Electrical and Computer Engineering 🎓 from Amrita University 🏛.
 - #### I'm a passionate learner who's always willing to learn and work across technologies.
 - #### I love to explore new technologies and try to solve real-life problems ✨.
 - #### Apart from that I'm currently working on Full stack Web Development 🕸️ and Machine Learning 🤓.